Online Homeschool From Northgate Academy

 College Prep Diploma – Set your sights higher with our college prep curriculum.
 This honors track requires 24+ credits and prepares you for a seamless transition to a top-tier university.
 SAT/ACT testing is strongly encouraged to give you a competitive edge.

-Accessible Nationwide – Whether you’re in If you live in Little Rock, Fort Smith, Fayetteville, Springdale, Jonasboro, Rogers, Conway, Bentonville, or Pine Bluff, or anywhere else in Arkansas, Northgate Academy can help.
+Accessible Nationwide – Whether you’re in Anchorage, Juneau, Fairbanks, Sitka, Ketchikan, Wasilla, Seward, or anywhere else in Alaska, Northgate Academy can help.
 Courses are self-paced and taken entirely online, offering maximum flexibility and convenience for students.

 Reach out to the admissions office to discuss your enrollment options and personalized graduation path.
-We are here to support residents of Arkansas, as well as students nationwide.
+We are here to support residents of Alaska, as well as students nationwide.

 Affordable Monthly Payments